 (No ratings)

-Dr. Shadi Khalil, MD, PhD is a dermatopathologist in New York, NY specializing in dermatopathology.
-He graduated from University of Virginia School of Medicine.
-Dr. Shadi Khalil, MD, PhD is affiliated with NewYork-Presbyterian, ColumbiaDoctors and NewYork-Presbyterian / Columbia University Irving Medical Center.
+Dr. Shadi Khalil, MD, PhD is a dermatopathologist in La Mesa, CA specializing in dermatopathology.
+He graduated from University of Virginia School of Medicine in 2019 and has 6 years of experience.
+Dr. Shadi Khalil, MD, PhD is affiliated with Scripps Health, Scripps Green Hospital and TRUSTEES OF COLUMBIA UNIVERSITY IN THE CITY OF NEW YORK.

 Skin Issues